finos/open-resource-broker/docs/docs/configuration/examples.md

 ## AWS Context Field Support

 The AWS provider supports an optional `context` field for EC2 Fleet, Auto Scaling Group, and Spot Fleet operations.
-This field maps directly to the AWS Context parameter (reserved parameter) in the respective APIs and should follow AWS Context format (e.g., "c-abc1234567890123").
+Context is a reserved field in EC2 APIs that should be used by customers when advised by the EC2 team at AWS.
+This field maps directly to the AWS Context parameter in the respective APIs and should follow AWS Context format (e.g., "c-abc1234567890123").

 ### Template with Context Field
 ```json